iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 If you made it this far, thank you!
 As I mentioned at the beginning, publishing this (kind of against my better judgement still) is aimed to draw a line under these past few years so I can leave the sorrow behind and take the lessons forward.

  At the time of writing (well, typing it up), I'm fully focused on the new app idea mentioned above, and the aim is to launch a limited beta test of it around the end of January or so.
 I'm excited!
 If you'd like to follow along, you can do so by following me on [Mastodon](https://mastodon.social/@ikenndac).
-I also plan to post some of the more interesting technical things on this blog.
+I also plan to post some of the more interesting technical things on this blog — back to business as usual, finally.